The Informed Philanthropic Advisor: Three Important Signs Your Client Needs Your Help

 How Bloom Can Help in the Giving Journey

-We hope you found Bloom’s The Informed Philanthropic Advisor: Three Important Signs Your Client Needs Your Help a valuable resource that helps you to provide your clients with the best possible experience when it comes to their philanthropic efforts.
-If you’re seeking further advice, look no further than Bloom Investment Counsel!
+If you’re seeking further advice, look no further than Bloom Investment Counsel, Inc.!
 We are pleased to work with our clients’ advisors and assist clients to ensure that they have sufficient cash flow from their investments to use for their charitable endeavors.

 Building Wealth and Cash Flow

-Bloom Investment Counsel is delighted to work directly with our clients’ attorneys and advisors, including family office and multifamily clients, providing custom, personalized solutions to help each client reach their unique diversification goals in a manner that best suits them.
+Bloom is delighted to work directly with our clients’ attorneys and advisors, including single-family office and multi-family office clients, providing custom, personalized solutions to help each client reach their unique diversification goals in a manner that best suits them.
 Continue making an impact in your community, and leave the legwork to us!

 Income and Tax Strategies